konfuzio-ai/konfuzio-sdk/docs/sdk/examples/intro.md

    :language: python
    :lines: 55-58

-Here, the assignee has been changed in the server to the user with id 43, and the status of the Document has been changed to 3 (i.e. Testing).

 #### Delete Document

 If you would like to delete a Document in the remote server you can simply use the `Document.delete` method.
 You can